jadenisco/fdiomain/content/events/myevent.md

 +++
-title = "This is a not really a New Event" dates = "October 18-21, 2019" image = "/img/events/logo_kubecon_na_2019.png"
+title = "This is a New Event"
+dates = "October 18-21, 2019"
+image = "/img/events/logo_kubecon_na_2019.png"
 summary = "The event summary goes here!!!"